-It is important for students and parents to note that all Chromebooks distributed to students are the exclusive property owned by Atlantis Charter School.
-Chromebooks are not, at any point, to be considered student property.
+It is important for students and parents to note that all Chromebooks, Tablets, and associated power cords and accessories that are distributed to students are the exclusive property owned by Atlantis Charter School.
+Chromebooks/Tablets are not, at any point, to be considered student property.